-Witch’s Rock Surf Camp’s ideal location makes us central to 10 unique surf spots in Tamarindo and surrounding areas.
-Sign up for our Beginner Surf School, our Intermediate Surf Program, or our Advanced Surf Tours to be taken to the perfect spots for your level, style, and taste.
-Weather you want to learn to surf, or you are an advanced surfer who just wants to get maximum barrels, there is a spot nearby for you.
+Witch’s Rock Surf Camp’s ideal location in Tamarindo, Costa Rica makes us central to 10 unique surf spots in the immediate area.
+Whether you sign up for our Beginner Surf School, our Intermediate Coaching Tours, or our Advanced Guided Tours you’ll be taken to the perfect surf spots for your level, style, and gusto.
+Weather you want to learn to surf, or are an advanced surfer who just wants to score maximum tube-time, there is a surf spot nearby for you.

-This list will give you an idea of where we surf in Guanacaste and for what specific reasons.
+This list will give you an idea of where we surf in Guanacaste.
 As you’ll see, there’s a wide variety of spots, which offer waves of different shapes and sizes.

 Take a look, decide what works for you, and get stoked!